wwoast/constantina/README.md

 technologies, read the [installation and configuration notes](https://github.com/wwoast/constantina/blob/master/docs/ADMIN.md) to get started!

 While this is currently a blog engine, I intend Constantina to be a platform for small online communities.
-Eventually I intend to implement authentication, a web forum, a basic webdav calendar, and an IMAP webmail client, all as part of the existing system of cards and config.
+Eventually I'll implement authentication, a web forum, a basic CalDAV calendar, and an IMAP webmail client, all as part of the existing system of cards and config.